Marco Tilio: Celtic

 On 30 June 2023, Tilio signed a five-year contract with Scottish club Celtic, after completing a reported transfer in excess of £1.5 million.
 The transfer fee paid was the highest ever for a player in A-League, breaking the Australian soccer transfer fee record, set by the sale of Tilio's teammate Jordan Bos in the same month.
 Injuries deprived him from making his debut for the Hoops, before he finally came off the bench as a stoppage-time replacement for Yang Hyun-jun against St Mirren on 25 November 2023.
 His only other appearance came in a 4-1 victory over Hibernian ten days later, where he again came on as a substitute, this time for Mikey Johnston in the 63rd minute.

 Melbourne City loan

 On 1 February 2024, Tilio returned to the A-League Men, signing a loan deal with Melbourne City for the remainder of the 2023–24 season.
 On 4 July, the club announced that Tilio's loan would be extended for the following campaign.

-Rapid Vienna
+Rapid Wien

-Having made just two appearances for Celtic, Austrian club Rapid Vienna announced the signing of Tilio on a four-year contract on 25 August 2025.
+Having made just two appearances for Celtic, Austrian club Rapid Wien announced the signing of Tilio on a four-year contract on 25 August 2025.
 He was assigned the number 7 shirt.